 From War Leader to Imperial King

 The earliest references to Arthur emerge not from courtly romance but from the brittle fragments of post-Roman Britain.
-In the Historia Brittonum, attributed to Nennius, Arthur appears not as king but as dux bellorum—a war leader.
+In the Historia Brittonum, attributed to Nennius, Arthur appears not as king but as dux bellorum, a war leader.
 He fights twelve battles against the Saxons.
 At Badon, he is said to have borne the image of the Virgin Mary upon his shoulders.
 Already the myth carries a dual burden: martial prowess and divine sanction.

-Yet the Arthur we know—the king of Camelot, the presiding figure at the Round Table—owes less to these shadowy chronicles than to the twelfth-century imagination of Geoffrey of Monmouth.
-Geoffrey’s Historia Regum Britanniae is less history than political theatre.
+The Arthur we know, the king of Camelot and presiding figure at the Round Table, owes less to these shadowy chronicles than to the twelfth-century imagination of Geoffrey of Monmouth.
+Geoffrey's Historia Regum Britanniae is less history than political theatre.
 Writing for a Norman elite ruling a conquered England, Geoffrey supplied a usable past.
-Arthur became the embodiment of a British monarchy older and grander than anything the Saxons could claim.
-He subdued Scotland, Ireland, Iceland.
-He even defeated Rome.
-In Geoffrey’s hands, Arthur ceased to be a warlord and became an emperor.

 The Invention of the Round Table

-The Round Table itself is a later elaboration, yet one of profound symbolic power.
-First popularised by the Anglo-Norman poet Wace and later elaborated by French romance writers, the Round Table solved a political problem elegantly.
 Medieval courts were hierarchical to the point of suffocation.
 Rank determined everything.
 A round table erased visible precedence.
 No head.
 No inferior seats.
-Equality—at least in theory.
+Equality, at least in theory.

 Malory and the Tragedy of Camelot